wkktoria/odin-recipes/README.md

 # Odin Recips

-This is a basic recipse website.
+This is a basic recipe website.

 ## Stack